constantinedev/Flask-CMS/README.md

 ![image](https://github.com/constantinedev/Flask-CMS/assets/1324252/51ad0f56-07df-4959-903f-6cb096c95df6)

-For the basic This Demo will show you the basic secuirty login and, How to update the data with SQLite Database.
+For the basic This Demo will show you the basic secuirty login and, How to update the data with SQLite Database.<br>
 What does it means?
 If you need the custom order, content this project developer for make a user require.
 We free out the SQLAlchemy to use the sqlite_utils to connect with the DB.
 That means in our develop can make most different DB connections.